thekevinscott/ml-classifier/README.md

 Accepts a configuration object as specified in configuration.
 This configuration object, or `params`, will be persisted for the lifetime of `MLClassifier`.

+## `addData`

+This method takes an array of incoming images, an optional array of labels, and an optional dataType.

+If `dataType` is not supplied, `train` is set.

+labels are mandatory if the `dataType` is `train`.

+`addData` will take the incoming images, crop each one, expand their dimensions, and cast to a float representing the pixel value.
+It will then run each image through the preloaded model to get an activation.

 ## `train`

 Used to kick off the classifier training.